XOP/css-codeguide/src/md/file-structure.md

 - [Variables](#variables)
 - Layout
 - Parts
+- Modifiers
+- States

 Please notice, that except for Component title _all_ other parts can be omitted, according to the situation:

 **[File data](#document-author)** is the privilege of the team preferences, it might be excessive when working alone.

 **[CSSG](#cssg)** is not needed when component consists of one element and almost "flat" in terms of cascade.

 **[Variables](#variables)** have nothing to do with CSS yet (except for [--custom-properties](https://drafts.csswg.org/css-variables/)) and pretty much optional if there are no local overrides or any other local properties.

 **Layout** is basically a component wrapper or skeleton, which might have modifiers applied to the descendants.
 It makes most sense when component itself is relatively complex.

-**Parts**, however are also optional, when component consists of one element, like button or link.
+**Parts**, **Modifiers** and **States** however are also optional, when component consists of one element, like button or link and relatively plain.

-This all leads to the important fact - simple CSS components are well structured "natively".
+:bulb: Media-query-specific rules are not decoupled from the main ones.
+There's more about media-queries handling in [one of the following](#@-rules) chapters.